 — Brian Freeman, international bestselling author of Spilled Blood

-Broken Down (North Star Press, September 2012)
+Broken Down (North Star Press)

 In Broken Down, the death of a swing bridge operator is clearly no accident and a troubled 15-year-old boy and the aging bridge are both under suspicion for murder.